Zimbabwe declares El Nino drought a national disaster

 "To that end, I do hereby declare a nationwide State of Disaster, due to the El Nino-induced drought."

-Due to poor rains, more than 2.7 million people will not have enough food to put on the table this year, he said.
+Due to poor rains, more than 2.7 million people will not have enough food to put on the table this year, he warned.

 This season's grain harvest was expected to bring in just over half of the cereals needed to feed the nation, he said.